Free Trial

 HIG vs. AIG, AIZ, CB, CNO, and L

-Should you be buying The Hartford Insurance Group stock or one of its competitors?
-The main competitors of The Hartford Insurance Group include American International Group (AIG), Assurant (AIZ), Chubb (CB), CNO Financial Group (CNO), and Loews (L).
+Should you buy The Hartford Insurance Group stock or one of its competitors?
+MarketBeat compares The Hartford Insurance Group with other companies and stocks that may be similar based on industry, sector, market capitalization, business model, investor interest, or shared news coverage.
+Companies and stocks commonly compared with The Hartford Insurance Group include American International Group (AIG), Assurant (AIZ), Chubb (CB), CNO Financial Group (CNO), and Loews (L).
 These companies are all part of the "finance" sector.

 How does The Hartford Insurance Group compare to American International Group?

-The Hartford Insurance Group (NYSE:HIG) and American International Group (NYSE:AIG) are both large-cap finance companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their valuation, dividends, earnings, risk, profitability, analyst recommendations, institutional ownership and media sentiment.
+The Hartford Insurance Group (NYSE:HIG) and American International Group (NYSE:AIG) are both large-cap finance companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their valuation, profitability, media sentiment, risk, institutional ownership, earnings, dividends and analyst recommendations.

 The Hartford Insurance Group has higher revenue and earnings than American International Group.
 The Hartford Insurance Group is trading at a lower price-to-earnings ratio than American International Group, indicating that it is currently the more affordable of the two stocks.